dereulenspiegel/cbpi_hat/docs/src/software_setup.md

 The digital outputs are controlled by GPIO pins.
 Please note that the outputs are inverted, meaning that if the GPIO is high the output is disabled and vice versa.
-To bring the GPIO pins controlling the outputs as soon as possible on a defined high state and therefore disabling the outputs during boot please add the following line to your `config.txt`
+To bring the GPIO pins controlling the outputs as soon as possible in a defined high state and therefore disabling the outputs during boot please add the following line to your `config.txt`

 ```